Banco Popular Dominicano: Digitalising Dominican finance

 Fabio Colombo: Yes, we are preparing with an internal project – we started some months ago.

-We studied the DORA regulation, the LTS, the ITS, did a gap analysis because we already have a good set of standards and procedures.
+We studied the DORA regulation, the RTS, the ITS, did a gap analysis because we already have a good set of standards and procedures.
 But we need to understand if there is any gap or any good practice that we need to put in place.

 We need to understand if there are new obligations that we need to put in place in our contractual agreements, both with subcontractors and with the financial institutions.